AllAroundD/Workout-Tracker/README.md

 ## Installation
   For just using the application, there is no installation required.
 The application url is .
   For the local setup of this application, there are a few npm modules that are required (dotenv, etc.).
 Once the repository is cloned, typing 'npm install' at the command prompt will install all of the required modules.
-  This application requires ... to be installed.
+  This application requires the MongoDB client (https://www.mongodb.com/download-center#community) to be installed.
   A '.env' file will need to be created in the main folder of the application after cloning for the local connection info, with the following info:
     DB_URL=mongodb://localhost/Workout
   Then typing 'npm run seed' will initialize the database.
 Note: this step only needs to be included when the database needs to be initialized or restored.